wizards-of-lua/wizards-of-lua/docs/_modules/RightClickBlockEvent.md

 functions:
 ---

-The RightClickBlockEvent class is fired when a player right-clicks at some block.
+The <span class="notranslate">RightClickBlockEvent</span> class is fired when a player right-clicks at some block.